tcoopman/hugo-blog/content/workshop/elixir-and-nerves.md

 > Elixir leverages the Erlang VM, known for running low-latency, distributed and fault-tolerant systems, while also being successfully used in web development and the embedded software domain.
 > ([https://elixir-lang.org/](https://elixir-lang.org/))

-If you read this description from the elixir website than you should already have a good grasp of what it can leverage for you, but let's jump a bit deeper:
+If you read this description then you should already have a good grasp of what it can leverage for you, but let's jump a bit deeper:

-* a dynamic, functional language: dynamic yes, but also compiled, with pattern matching, immutability,...
+* A dynamic, functional language: dynamic yes, but also compiled, with pattern matching, immutability,...
-* Elixr runs on the Erlang VM (BEAM) and this enables you to build highly distributed fault-tolerant systems.
+* Elixir runs on the Erlang VM (BEAM) and this enables you to build highly distributed fault-tolerant systems.
 In the workshop we won't be able to go deep into the distributed part, but we will touch upon it, as well as on the fault-tolerant system.
 * The default web framework is [Phoenix](http://phoenixframework.org/) which allows you to build fast, scalable web applications.
-* Something that's also important is that it's gives a lot of importance to developer happiness.

 ### Nerves